anirudhprmar/100-days-of-code/log.md

 **Thoughts:**  Missed yesterday , had no clue what i was doing , but now its clear , I will just build and will ship this app by sunday

+### Day 21: April 9, 2025

+**Today's Progress**:> Fixed a ton of issues , set up store , implemented an upload feature , implemented another discover feature

+**Thoughts:**  i used copilot to help me understand some things , but at same time i also kinda over used it by generate a fix which i could have done by looking for the bug and fixing it myself which obviously would take some time but that is worth it I guess , so next try to give atleast 30 min or 1 hr before reaching out for help.
+I enjoyed it , figured shit out from the entire codebase , how things were happening understood a lot of whats happening and learned from it .